 - Construction cost (at time of completion): $140 million

-The Ataturk stadium will always be remembered by Liverpool fans as the venue of their incredible 2005 Champions League victory.
+Liverpool fans will always remember Ataturk Stadium as the venue of their incredible 2005 Champions League victory.
 They came back from 3-0 down at half-time to defeat AC Milan on penalties after a 3-3 draw.

 The stadium will also have a place in Manchester City supporters’ hearts as the location for their first-ever Champions League win, the victory which sealed their historic treble.